Ghana: Ecotourism as an incentive for preserving a critical refuge for the Togo slippery frog

 The Togo-Volta Hills along the Ghana-Togo border harbour some of the last remaining forests in the Dahomey Gap—a savannah corridor that separates the upper and lower Guinea forests in West Africa.
 These remnant highland forests are home to many endemic species isolated from the more expansive rainforest blocks to the west and east, making it a priority conservation site.
 The area is home to many threatened species including the white-bellied pangolin (VU), Ukami reed frog (EN), Ivory Coast frog (EN) and hooded vulture (CR).
 The endemic and Critically Endangered Togo slippery frog (Conraua derooi) is a prominent feature of this forest.
 It is the closest known relative of the largest frog on the planet, the giant slippery frog (Conraua goliath), and as genetically distinct from other amphibian relatives as pigs are to whales.
-Small populations of this frog were recently rediscovered after nearly 40-years during which it was assumed extinct.
+Small and isolated populations were recently rediscovered after nearly 40 years during which it was assumed extinct.
 One is in the Atewa Hills, but its future is in doubt due to mining activity there.
 The other is in the Togo-Volta Hills — the focus of this project.